chrisconlon/rebates_replication/README.md

 1. ./code : where the code lives and is run from
 2. ./raw_data : inputs we provide as part of the replication package / or can provide upon request
 3. Figures and Tables saved in eponymously named folders

+Please see the separate README.md in each folder for detailed instructions

 ## Requirements